imryan/validatorpizza-ios/README.md

    "remaining_requests": 115
 }
 ```
-Or for an invald email:
+Or for an invalid email:
 ```
 {
    "status": 400,